SAP-samples/partner-reference-application/Tutorials/16-Test-Trace-Debug.md

 ## Code Quality

-Besides automated testing, code quality includes readability, maintainability, compliance.
-There are a number of automated tools that help you to format your files in a consistent way, check for possible implementation, license or security issues and update the included external packages.
-To keep your application up-to-date you should configure such tools.
+Besides automated testing, code quality includes readability, maintainability, and compliance.
+There are a number of automated tools that help you to format your files in a consistent way, check for possible implementation, license or security issues, and update the included external packages.
+To keep your application up-to-date, you should configure such tools.
 See also [Update Project Dependencies](./14-Develop-Core-Application.md#update-project-dependencies).

 ## Give Feedback